 What are Green Leafy Vegetables

 As the name suggests, Leafy Greens are plant leaves eaten as a vegetable and sometimes mixed with additional stems or stalks.
-The name comes from their green colour.
+The name comes from their green color.
 Leafy greens include many items ranging from spinach to kale to mustard greens.

 They contain all essential nutrients needed for a healthy diet when consumed raw or cooked, along with tons of disease-fighting and prevention elements.
 In addition, there are many different types of green leafy vegetables, all with their unique benefits.

-A to Z list of leafy greens Names
+A to Z list of leafy greens names

 - Amaranth leaves